Repair. Reimagine. Recycle.

 "We recognize that the apparel industry is very resource-intensive.
 Way too many garments end up in landfills.
 One thing that's really beautiful about our jeans is that they stay around for generations.
 They become vintage treasures." - Una Murphy, Levi's® Senior Innovation Designer

 Jeans are super durable, which means they can live many different lives.
 Never throw out pieces you’re done with.
-In partnership with Cotton’s Blue Jeans Go Green ProgramTM, you can drop your jeans off at any Levi’s® store and we’ll help recycle them.
+In partnership with Cotton Inc.’s Blue Jeans Go Green ProgramTM, when our stores re-open, you can drop your jeans off at any Levi’s® store and we’ll help recycle them.
 You can also take “recycling” in another direction, turning your clothes into instant vintage for someone else.
 Donate your jeans to a second-hand shop.
 Pass them down to your kid brother — or save them for your newborn daughter.
 Anything but throwing them away.